Jongy/Jongy.github.io/_posts/2020-04-25-gcc-assert-introspect.md

 Back in that side project, after a session of about 10 "replace-assert-with-printf-then-rerun" changes, I thought there must be something I could do to improve it.

-Then `py.test` popped into my mind. `py.test` is one the well-known Python test frameworks, and one of the features I like in it is that you write your tests logic using plain `assert`s, but unlike the standard Python `assert` failure (which raises an empty `AssertionError`), `py.test` prints a very elaborated assert failure message.
+Then `py.test` popped into my mind. `py.test` is one of the most well-known Python test frameworks, and one of the features I like in it is that you write your tests logic using plain `assert`s, but unlike the standard Python `assert` failure (which raises an empty `AssertionError`), `py.test` prints a very elaborated assert failure message.
 For example, the following assert: